Digithought/geelib/packages/geelib/doc/gee.md

 Capabilities:
 * **Combined parser/lexer** - Whitespace is specified as a rule, and tokens can use double quoted (called "quotes") or single quotes (called "strings") to indicate whitespace-sensitivity
 * **AST inference** - Gee can infer the AST structure from the grammar rules
+* **Recursive definitions** - Definitions can reference themselves
+* **Declarative precedence and associativity** - Recursive definitions can explicitly specify precedence and associativity
-* **Grammar optimization** - Gee can optimize grammars, to eliminate superfluous rules and push up common sub-patterns
+* **Grammar optimization** - Gee can optimize grammars, to eliminate superfluous rules, push up common sub-patterns, and more

 ## Basic Structure